 Problem Possible Causes Likely Solutions Tool will not start.
 Cord not connected.
 Check that cord is plugged in.
 2. No power at outlet.
 Check power at outlet.
 If outlet is unpowered, turn off tool and check circuit breaker.
 If breaker is tripped, make sure circuit is right capacity for tool and circuit has no other loads.
 Tool's thermal reset breaker tripped (if equipped).
 Turn off tool and allow to cool.
 Press reset button on tool.
 Internal damage or wear.
 (Carbon brushes or Trigger, for example.)
 4. Have technician service tool.
 Tool operates slowly.
 Forcing tool to work too fast.
 Allow tool to work at its own rate.
 Extension cord too long or cord diameter too small.
 2. Eliminate use of extension cord.
 If an extension cord is needed, use one with the proper diameter for its length and load.
-See Extension Cords in Grounding section on page 5.
+See Extension Cords in Grounding section on page 4.
+3. Internal lubrication cold.
+Allow tool to operate with no load for 5 minutes before use.
 Performance decreases over time.
 Carbon brushes worn or damaged.
 Have qualified technician replace brushes.
 2. Bit dull or damaged.
 2. Keep bits sharp.
 Replace as needed.
 Excessive noise or rattling.
 Internal damage or wear.
 (Carbon brushes or bearings, for example.)
 Have technician service tool.
 Overheating.
 Forcing tool to work too fast.
 Allow tool to work at its own rate.
 2. Bit dull or damaged.
 2. Keep bits sharp.
 Replace as needed.
 3. Blocked motor housing vents.
 Wear ANSI-approved safety goggles and NIOSH-approved dust mask/respirator while blowing dust out of motor using compressed air.
 Motor being strained by long or small diameter extension cord.
 4. Eliminate use of extension cord.
 If an extension cord is needed, use one with the proper diameter for its length and load.
-See Extension Cords in Grounding section on page 5.
+See Extension Cords in Grounding section on page 4.